64kramsystem/rpi_vpn_router/README.md

 - they're very weak for the VPN (or for any software in generale); I doubt they're powerful enough to handle 20+ MBit/sec of traffic;
 - they're not as easy to configure, or to install programs onto.

-You can trivially install for example, in addition to the VPN service, a local file hosting service, an FTP server, or anything else.
+On a Raspberry Pi, you can trivially install for example, in addition to the VPN service, a local file hosting service, an FTP server, or many other services.

 ### Requirements